Simple Interior Design for Hall - Indian Style: Essentials and Inspiration

 FAQ

-• Focus on natural materials like wood and cotton.
-Add touches of color through cushions or curtains.
-Keep furniture minimal and arrange for open flow.
-Soft lighting with lamps creates a cozy setting.
+Opt for natural materials such as wood and cotton.
+Add a touch of color with cushions or curtains.
+Keep furniture minimal and arrange it for easy flow.
+Soft lighting from lamps creates a cozy ambiance.

-• Go for floor lamps or pendant lights with fabric or woven shades.
-Brass diyas or lanterns add a subtle glow.
-Soft white bulbs (warm tone) keep the hall inviting without being too bright.
+Opt for floor or pendant lights with fabric or woven shades.
+Brass diyas or lanterns for the subtle glow.
+Soft white (warm tone) bulbs will make the hall look welcoming but not too bright.